 - The culture of these two types of organizations is also quite different.
 In the case of profit-making organizations, the culture is all about deadlines, finishing projects as quickly as possible for clients, adhering to different KPIs (key performance indicators).
 On the other hand, for nonprofit organizations, the organizational culture is quite different.
-The culture values contributions of the members and how much each member can contribute even beyond the daily schedule of work.
+The culture values the contributions of the members and how much each member can contribute even beyond the daily schedule of work.

 - In the case of profit-making organizations, the ideal buyers are targeted.
 Otherwise, the motto of selling to the right audience will not be achieved.
 On the other hand, nonprofit organizations have a broad view of the audience.
 In most cases, people can join, contribute, become members voluntarily.

-For-Profit vs Nonprofit Organizations Infographics
+For Profit vs Nonprofit Organizations Infographics

 - Profit organizations make the profit by directly/indirectly selling goods or services.
 Nonprofit organizations can sell goods/services, but they mainly source revenue through donations, subscriptions, or membership fees.

-- The financial statements prepared for profit organizations are the income statement, the balance sheet, and the cash flow statement.
+- The financial statements prepared for-profit organizations are the income statement, the balance sheet, and the cash flow statement.
 The financial accounts prepared for nonprofit organizations are the receipts & payment account, the income & expenditure account, and the balance sheet.

 |Basis for comparison||For-profit organizations||Nonprofit organizations|

-|Purpose||To make profits for one’s personal fulfillment.||To make profits for serving the society.|
+|Purpose||To make profits for one’s personal fulfillment.||To make profits for serving society.|

-|Types of organizations||The organization can be a company, a partnership entity or a sole proprietorship firm.||The organizations that are of nonprofit types are clubs, trusts, society etc.|
+|Types of organizations||The organization can be a company, a partnership entity or a sole proprietorship firm.||The organizations that are of nonprofit types are clubs, trusts, society, etc.|

-|People that manage||Business owners, sole proprietor or partners.||Trustees, governing bodies, or committee members.|
+|People that manage||Business owners, sole proprietors or partners.||Trustees, governing bodies, or committee members.|

-|Revenue source||The revenue source of this type of organization is selling goods and services.||The revenue sources of this type of organization are donation, subscription, grants etc.|
+|Revenue source||The revenue source of this type of organization is selling goods and services.||The revenue sources of this type of organization are donations, subscriptions, grants, etc.|

-|Seed capital arranged by||In the case of this type of organization, seed capital is arranged by the business owners or founders of the company/proprietorship firms.||In the case of nonprofit organization, seed capital is arranged by sourcing government grants, asking for donations etc.|
+|Seed capital arranged by||In the case of this type of organization, seed capital is arranged by the business owners or founders of the company/proprietorship firms.||In the case of a nonprofit organization, seed capital is arranged by sourcing government grants, asking for donations, etc.|

-|Financial statements/accounts prepared||For profit organization, the income statement, the cash flow statement and the balance sheet are prepared.||For nonprofit organization, the receipts & payments account, income & expenditure account, and balance sheet are prepared.|
+|Financial statements/accounts prepared||For-profit organization, the income statement, the cash flow statementCash Flow StatementStatement of Cash flow is a statement in financial accounting which reports the details about the cash generated and the cash outflow of the company during a particular accounting period under consideration from the different activities i.e., operating activities, investing activities and financing activities. and the balance sheet are prepared.||For a nonprofit organization, the receipts & payments account, income & expenditure account, and balance sheet are prepared.|

 |Profit transferred to||Capital account.||Capital fund account.|